VR-25/acc/README.md

 Here's what one should focus on:

-STATUS=Charging # Charging, Discharging or Idle
 CAPACITY=50 # Battery level, 0-100
-TEMP=281 # Always in (ºC * 10)
 CURRENT_NOW=0 # Charging current (Amps)
+HEALTH=92.00% # Battery health reported by the kernel (not available on all systems) POWER_NOW=0 # (CURRENT_NOW * VOLTAGE_NOW) (Watts)
+STATUS=Charging # Charging, Discharging or Idle (Not charging) TEMP=281 # Always in (ºC * 10)
 VOLTAGE_NOW=3.861 # Charging voltage (Volts)
-POWER_NOW=0 # (CURRENT_NOW * VOLTAGE_NOW) (Watts)

-Note that the power information refers to what is actually supplied to the battery, not what's coming from the adapter.
+Note: the power information refers to what is actually supplied to the battery, not what's coming from the adapter.
 External power is always converted before it reaches the battery.